For getting to the Lut desert you have to cross Palvar mountains; and, to do so you have to go up!

 He is one of the most significant and admired poets of Iran, whose poems are well known to all Iranians.

-Aramgah-e Hafez ("Tomb of Hafez") consists of a pavilion which covers a marble tombstone engraved with a verse of Hafez and the "Hafezieh", a memorial hall, all set up in a well kept garden complex.
+Aramgah-e Hafez ("Tomb of Hafez") consists of a pavilion which covers a marble tombstone engraved with a verse of Hafez and

 The current structure dates back to the year 1935.